How to use a Head Gasket Repair Sealer

 If your car has been diagnosed with a blown head gasket, your last resort before you dump thousands of dollars on head gasket replacement is to try a head gasket sealer.

 Here you will find instructions on how to use a head gasket sealer.
-There are many head gasket sealers out there, but here we will focus on how to use two of the best head gasket sealers.
+There are many head gasket sealers out there, but we will focus on using two of the best head gasket sealers.

 Bar's Head Gasket Fix